undergrad-partner-school

 Student Population Gender Ratio

-With a coeducational student body, the school had 986 male and 1,101 female full-time students in 2025.
-There were 22 full-time graduate male and 28 full-time graduate female students at this school.
+The student body is coeducational, with 986 male and 1,101 female full-time students in 2025, which is indicative of the value gender equality has at this school.
+This school had 22 full-time graduate male and 28 full-time graduate female students at this school.

 Student Population Diversity

-This school had 258 Asian students and 126 Afro-American students in 2025.
-293 undergrads at this school identified as Hispanic/Latino and 155 identified with more than one race.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 258, and the number of Afro-American students was 126.
+293 students at this school declared as Hispanic/Latino and 155 identified with more than one race.
 There were also 90 students whose ethnicity is unknown.

 Cost